What is a Clinical Trials Unit?

-How does the Trial Manager/Coordinator interact with the study team and the other teams at PCTU?
+How does the Trial Manager/Coordinator interact with the study team and the other teams at the PCTU?

 The PCTU also run regular Trial Management Forums, which consist of workshops, presentations and group work.
 The Forums also provide an opportunity to network and troubleshoot issues.
 The Forums are open to anyone involved in the management of a PCTU linked study.
 For more information, please contact the PCTU Senior Trial Manager (PCTU Staff List)

-Should I cost a whole-time or part-time Trial Manager/Coordinator into my study?
+Should I cost a full-time or part-time Trial Manager/Coordinator into my study?

-This depends on a number of factors, including but not limited to; study complexity, study risk, study type (e.g. Clinical Trial of an Investigational Medicinal Product (CTIMP) or non-CTIMP, randomised or observational) study size (i.e. sample size), study duration and number of recruiting sites.
+This depends on a number of factors, including but not limited to; study complexity, study risk, study type (e.g. CTIMP or non-CTIMP, randomised or observational, study size (sample size), study duration and number of recruiting sites.

-The PCTU has considerable experience of the amount of time needed for study management in different studies and can advise about the management resources that are needed in your study at the pre-submission stage (i.e. before the study is funded).
+The PCTU has considerable experience in the amount of time needed for study management in different studies and can advise about the management resources that are needed in your study at the pre-submission stage (before the study is funded).